 Integration with Call Handling Rules

-We offer a number of call handling options with our VoIP business services, and Do Not Disturb integrates well with all of them.
+Related to the scenario described above, the best business communication providers offer several call handling options with their VoIP business services, and “Do Not Disturb” can integrate well with all of them.

 Call Center Efficiency

-If your company has its own call center or customer service department, setting up Do Not Disturb makes it easy to keep calls coming through even when some of your agents are away from the desk.
+If your company has a call center or phone customer service department, setting up “Do Not Disturb” on your phone makes it easy to keep calls coming through even when some of your agents are away from their desks.

-By activating Do Not Disturb in conjunction with preset rules, additional calls that come in will simply be routed to other call center numbers.
-Once your employee returns, Do Not Disturb can be shut down and the line will be operational once again.
+By activating the “Do Not Disturb” feature in conjunction with preset rules, additional calls that come in will go to other call center numbers.
+Once your employee returns to their desk, they can deactivate “Do Not Disturb,” and the line becomes operational once again.

-There’s no need to log in to your account to turn the feature on, since the phone itself features a button where you can toggle Do Not Disturb on and off with a single touch.
-Even if you do have to go into your account, the feature can be turned on with a click.
+If you choose a top-tier provider, there will be no need to log in to your account to turn the feature on since the phone itself features a button where you can toggle “Do Not Disturb” on and off with a single touch.
+Even if you have to go into your online account, the feature activates with just one click.